← Back to guides

 .mcpack Not Opening?
 Fix Guide for Minecraft Bedrock

-You downloaded a .mcpack but Minecraft Bedrock won't open it.
+You downloaded a .mcpack, but Minecraft Bedrock won't open it.
 Maybe nothing happens when you tap.
 Maybe you get an "unsupported file format" error.
 Maybe the game launches but the pack never appears in Global Resources.
-Almost every case of this falls into one of four buckets: file association, a corrupted download, mistakenly trying to use Java Edition, or a version / settings issue inside Minecraft.
-We'll work through them in order.
+Almost every case fits one of four buckets: ・file association ・a corrupted download ・trying to use Java Edition by mistake ・a version or settings issue inside Minecraft Let's work through them in order.

 Diagnose by symptom

-The symptom tells you which cause to investigate first. ・Tap or click does nothing at all → file association issue (cause 1) ・"No app supports this file type" error → association issue or you're trying Java Edition (cause 1 or 3) ・Minecraft opens but the pack never imports → corrupted download (cause 2) or old version (cause 4) ・Pack imported but doesn't apply in-world → you need the two-step Global + per-world activation (cause 4) The rest of the article walks through each cause and its fix.
+The symptom tells you which cause to check first. ・Tap or click does nothing → file association (cause 1) ・"No app supports this file type" → file association, or you're trying Java Edition (cause 1 or 3) ・Minecraft opens but the pack never imports → corrupted download (cause 2), or an old version (cause 4) ・Pack imported but doesn't apply in-world → you need the two-step Global + per-world activation (cause 4) The rest of this guide walks through each cause and its fix.

-Cause 1: file association doesn't point to Minecraft
+Cause 1: the file association doesn't point to Minecraft

 .mcpack is a Minecraft Bedrock-only extension.
 Your OS has to know that this file type opens with Minecraft.
-If a ZIP utility or file manager has hijacked the association, tapping does nothing. iOS / iPadOS: download via Safari or Mail and use the share sheet → "Minecraft".
-If that doesn't appear, open the Files app, long-press the downloaded .mcpack, then Share → Minecraft.
+If a ZIP utility or file manager grabbed the association, tapping does nothing. iOS / iPadOS: download via Safari or Mail, then use the share sheet and choose "Minecraft".
+If that doesn't appear, open the Files app and long-press the .mcpack.
+Then tap Share and choose Minecraft.
 If Minecraft still isn't listed, reinstall Minecraft (Bedrock) from the App Store.
-Android: when you download via Chrome or Firefox the notification bar usually offers "Tap to open".
-If not, open a file manager (Files by Google), navigate to Download, tap the .mcpack, then choose Minecraft from the "Open with" dialog.
-If a different app (WinRAR, ZArchiver) is set as the default, clear the default in app settings and pick Minecraft again.
-Windows: double-click the .mcpack in Explorer — Minecraft Launcher should open.
-If it doesn't, right-click → Open with → Minecraft Launcher.
+Android: download via Chrome or Firefox, and the notification bar usually offers "Tap to open".
+If not, open a file manager such as Files by Google.
+Go to Download, tap the .mcpack, and pick Minecraft from the "Open with" dialog.
+If another app like WinRAR or ZArchiver is set as the default, clear that default in app settings and pick Minecraft again.
+Windows: double-click the .mcpack in Explorer, and Minecraft Launcher should open.
+If it doesn't, right-click it.
+Choose Open with, then Minecraft Launcher.
 If Minecraft Launcher isn't listed at all, confirm Minecraft (Bedrock) is installed via the Microsoft Store.

-Cause 2: download was interrupted, file is incomplete
+Cause 2: the download was interrupted and the file is incomplete

-An interrupted download leaves you with a partial .mcpack that's smaller than it should be.
-Minecraft opens the file, reads manifest.json from inside the ZIP, fails because the archive is corrupt, and bails out with an import error.
-Check the file size.
-A few kilobytes when the source says several megabytes is a clear sign of corruption.
-On cellular networks for large packs, switch to Wi-Fi and re-download.
+An interrupted download leaves a partial .mcpack that's smaller than it should be.
+Minecraft opens the file and reads manifest.json from inside the ZIP.
+The archive is corrupt, so it fails and stops with an import error.
+Check the file size first.
+A few kilobytes, when the source says several megabytes, points clearly to corruption.
+On cellular for a large pack, switch to Wi-Fi and re-download.
 Most browsers can resume an interrupted download if you trigger it again.
-If you exported the pack from PackAnvil and it still won't import, double-check that your browser's save dialog didn't rewrite the extension to .zip.
+Did you export the pack from PackAnvil and it still won't import?
+Check that your browser's save dialog didn't rewrite the extension to .zip.
 Keep the extension as .mcpack.

 Cause 3: you're trying to open it in Java Edition

-Critical distinction: .mcpack is exclusive to Bedrock Edition (the modern unified Minecraft).
-Java Edition (the original PC Minecraft) does not read .mcpack files at all — Java resource packs are .zip and use a completely different internal structure.
-How to tell which edition you have: ・Main menu has a "Marketplace" button → Bedrock (.mcpack works) ・Launches straight from the Mojang logo into a window with an English "News" panel → likely Java (.mcpack won't work) On Windows where you have both installed, check Task Manager: Minecraft.Windows.exe is Bedrock, javaw.exe is Java.
-You could in theory unzip a Bedrock .mcpack, rewrite the manifest, and reassemble it as a Java .zip — but texture paths differ between editions, so it usually won't render correctly.
-Easier to just launch the right edition.
+One distinction matters most: .mcpack is exclusive to Bedrock Edition (the modern unified Minecraft).
+Java Edition (the original PC Minecraft) does not read .mcpack files.
+Java resource packs are .zip and use a completely different internal structure.
+Here's how to tell which edition you have: ・The main menu has a "Marketplace" button → Bedrock (.mcpack works) ・It launches straight from the Mojang logo into a window with an English "News" panel → likely Java (.mcpack won't work) On Windows with both installed, check Task Manager.
+Minecraft.Windows.exe is Bedrock, and javaw.exe is Java.
+You could unzip a Bedrock .mcpack, rewrite the manifest, and reassemble it as a Java .zip.
+But texture paths differ between editions, so it usually won't render correctly.
+Just launch the right edition instead.

 Cause 4: outdated Minecraft, or you missed the per-world activation

 Older Minecraft Bedrock builds (pre-1.16 especially) don't recognize newer manifest.json format_version values.
-Check for updates in the App Store / Google Play / Microsoft Store and run the latest version before trying again.
-The other common case: the pack imported fine but doesn't actually show up in your world.
+Check for updates in the App Store, Google Play, or Microsoft Store.
+Run the latest version before trying again.
+The other common case: the pack imported fine but never shows up in your world.
 Bedrock applies resource packs in two steps.
-Adding a pack to Global Resources doesn't auto-apply it to every world.
-The flow is: Settings → Global Resources → enable the pack → then in Play → edit the target world → Resource Packs → activate the pack for that world too.
-Global ≠ active everywhere.
+Adding a pack to Global Resources does not auto-apply it to every world.
+The flow is: ・Settings → Global Resources → enable the pack ・Play → edit the target world → Resource Packs → activate the pack for that world too Global does not mean active everywhere.

-When all else fails, rebuilding in PackAnvil is faster than debugging
+When nothing works, rebuilding in PackAnvil is faster than debugging

 Old .mcpack files from third-party sites often won't run on the current Bedrock release.
-Outdated manifest format, texture paths that don't exist in the current version — at that point you can chase every cause above and still get nowhere.
+The manifest format is outdated, or texture paths point to files that no longer exist.
+At that point you can chase every cause above and still get nowhere.
 The PackAnvil builder lets you assemble a PvP-focused Bedrock texture pack in your browser in about five minutes.
-Pick the 16x preset, swap crosshair / HUD / sword styles to match what you want, and export.
-The output always uses the current Bedrock manifest format, so you eliminate one entire class of failures.
-In practice: rather than work through every possible cause of a broken .mcpack, rebuilding the equivalent in PackAnvil is faster.
-If a PackAnvil-exported .mcpack still won't open, the remaining suspects narrow to cause 1 (OS file association) and cause 4 (Minecraft version).
+Pick the 16x preset, swap crosshair, HUD, and sword styles to taste, and export.
+The output always uses the current Bedrock manifest format, so it removes one whole class of failures.
+In practice, rebuilding the equivalent in PackAnvil beats working through every possible cause of a broken .mcpack.
+If a PackAnvil-exported .mcpack still won't open, only two suspects remain: cause 1 (OS file association) and cause 4 (Minecraft version).

 FAQ